-You are cordially invited to attend our 2005 annual meeting of stockholders to be held at 9:00 a.m., Eastern Time, on May 16, 2005, at our offices located at Three Limited Parkway, Columbus, Ohio, 43230.
+You are cordially invited to attend our 2006 annual meeting of stockholders to be held at 9:00 a.m., Eastern Time, on May 22, 2006, at our offices located at Three Limited Parkway, Columbus, Ohio, 43230.
 Our Investor Relations telephone number is (614) 415-7076 should you require assistance in finding the location of the meeting.
 The formal Notice of Annual Meeting of Stockholders and proxy statement are attached.
+If you plan to attend, please bring the Admittance Slip located on the back cover and a picture I.D., and review the attendance information provided.
 I hope that you will be able to attend and participate in the meeting, at which time I will have the opportunity to review the business and operations of Limited Brands.